Find information about our facilities, visiting during busy periods and photography in the Museum and Gardens

 We hope you will enjoy your visit to the Horniman.
 The information here will help you make the most of your visit.

 Entrance to the Museum and Gardens is free.
-There is a charge for the Aquarium and some of our events and temporary exhibitions.
-The African Worlds and Centenary Galleries are now closed for renovation and an exciting new redisplay of our anthropology collections.
-These spaces will reopen in 2018 as the World Gallery and The Studio.
+There is a charge for the Butterfly House, the Aquarium, and some of our events and temporary exhibitions.

 View our latest What's On Guide here (PDF):